Uplistsikhe: Architecture

 The town was cut into a flat, straight, but slightly inclining mountain.
-Nearly straight western wall went down to the river.
-Outside protection of the town was also facilitated by two motes, northern and eastern, with wall built into them.
-The river itself closed access to the town from the south, but it was possible to get into the town through a 3 m tunnel that functioned as water supply.
-The tunnel was closed by metal gate in case of invasion.
-Two of the three roads that approached the town were not protected, but the third, coming from the north, was cut in rock, with up to 10 m high walls.
+Nearly a straight western wall went down to the river.
+Outside protection of the town was also facilitated by two moats, northern and eastern, with walls built into them.
+The river itself closed access to the town from the south, but it was possible to get into the town through a 3 m tunnel that functioned as a water supply.
+The tunnel was closed by a metal gate in case of invasion.
+Two of the three roads that approached the town were not protected, but the third, coming from the north, was cut in the rock, with up to 10 m high walls.

 The Uplistsikhe complex can tentatively be divided into three parts: south (lower), middle (central) and north (upper) covering an area of approximately 8 hectares.
 The middle part is the largest, contains a bulk of the Uplistsikhe rock-cut structures, and is connected to the southern part via a narrow rock-cut pass and a tunnel.
 Narrow alleys and sometimes staircases radiate from the central "street" to the different structures.

 The southern part has a complex of structures.
-Among them a ceremonial hall is the most notable.
+Among them, a ceremonial hall is the most notable.

-A pillar hall with two adjacent rooms is one of the most important structures in the town.
+A pillared hall with two adjacent rooms is one of the most important structures in the town.
 Its ceiling was supported by two pillars.
 A stone bench, probably, served as a ruler's seat.

 The majority of the caves are devoid of any decorations, although some of the larger structures have coffered tunnel-vaulted ceilings, with the stone carved in imitation of logs.
 Some of the larger structures also have niches in the back or sides, which may have been used for ceremonial purposes.
-The facade of the large ceremonial hall of the southern part is decorated by the Roman type arch with pediment.
+The facade of the large ceremonial hall of the southern part is decorated by a Roman-type arch with pediment.

-The 6th century basilica was largely cut into the rock, except its southern wall, built from the rocks.
+The 6th-century basilica was largely cut into the rock, except for its southern wall, built from the rocks.
 At the summit of the complex is a Christian basilica built of stone and brick in the 9th-10th centuries.
-Archaeological excavations have discovered numerous artifacts of different periods, including gold, silver and bronze jewellery, and samples of ceramics and sculptures.
+Archaeological excavations have discovered numerous artifacts from different periods, including gold, silver and bronze jewellery, and samples of ceramics and sculptures.
 Many of these artifacts are in the safekeeping of the National Museum in Tbilisi.

 Several parts of the most vulnerable areas were completely destroyed by an earthquake in 1920.
 The stability of the monument remains under substantial threat, prompting the Fund of Cultural Heritage of Georgia (a joint project of the World Bank and Government of Georgia) to launch a limited program of conservation in 2000.
 The Uplistsikhe cave complex has been on the tentative list for inclusion into the UNESCO World Heritage program since 2007.